 TTC Labs is organising a series of Design Jams focussed on transparency, safety and control for young people across digital services.

-Around the world, including London and Sydney, we are bringing together industry, policymakers, regulators and civil society to generate applied insights and principles.
-For this series, TTC Labs are taking patterns and ideas from the co-created prototypes, synthesizing findings into an industry-wide design guide.
+Around the world, including London and Sydney, we are bringing together experts to co-create applied insights and principles.
+For this series, TTC Labs are taking patterns and ideas from these prototypes, synthesizing findings into an industry-wide design guide.
 The guide will respond to questions and will set out principles for designing for young people’s transparency, safety and control online (for an example of our research outputs to date, see our report on Data education for audiences).

 Design innovative interactions that are transparent and provide safe personalisation and control for young people on digital services while providing a great user experience.